Lakehouse

 Features

-- Table catalog - All Iceberg tables grouped by schema with metadata (rows, size, columns)
+- Table catalog - All tables grouped by schema with metadata (rows, size, columns)

 - Search - Filter tables by name across all schemas